feedzai/pdb/README.md

 entity.addColumn(String name, DbColumnType type, boolean autoincrement, DbColumnProperties... constraints)
 - Create a column with a given name and type.
-- Additionaly you can had autoincrement behaviour and define some extra constraints.
+- Additionally you can had autoincrement behaviour and define some extra constraints.
 - There are two possible constraints available: UNIQUE and NOT_NULL.

 entity.setPkFields(String... columns)